-1) Application form (to be filled in online) in which you are invited to provide your personal data, and to indicate two "signature publications" which you consider most representative of your work.
-Normally they should be single-authored.
-If you submit jointly authored work please specify the contribution of each co-author.
+Application form (to be filled in online) in which you are invited to provide your personal data, and to indicate two "signature publications" which you consider most representative of your work.
 Please provide the full bibliographic citation and if available, also a link to the publication.